BrunoAlmeidaKotesky/bakutils-types/README.md

 A `TypeScript` library, containing some very useful and advanced types for general purpose.
 Such as object manipulation with high inference.

+**Notes**:
-*Disclaimer 1*: This documentation is the same from my other library `trentim-react-sdk` on Storybook, which uses this library.
+- This documentation is the same from my other library `trentim-react-sdk` on Storybook, which uses this library.
-*Disclaimer 2*: The documentation for the types `SetValuesByPath`, `SetValuesByPath` and `Leaves` is not available yet.
+-  The documentation for the types `SetValuesByPath`, `SetValuesByPath` and `Leaves` is not available yet.
-*Disclaimer 3*: To use this types, TypeScript version should at least be at version `4.3`
+- To use this types, TypeScript version should at least be at version `4.3`

-## Available types
+## Guide:

 We provide a few set of utility types that can be used to make your coding experience easier.